mariusmuntoiu/minikube-ansible-todo-app/README.md

 ```

 **16. Add user to docker group:**
-This gives the user dockervm permissions to run Docker commands without sudo.
+This gives the user vmuser permissions to run Docker commands without sudo.

 ```yml
 - name: Add user to docker group